 The change of DN Authorization Profile Index shall trigger a SMF interaction to send DN Authorization Profile Index to retrieve a list of PCC Rules (as defined in clause 6.3) and/or PDU Session related policy (as defined in clause 6.4) for an established PDU Session.

-Manageable Ethernet Port detected reports when the SMF has detected an Ethernet port which supports exchange of Ethernet Port Management Information Containers.
-The SMF in this case also provides the port number and optionally MAC address of the related port of the related PDU Session to the PCF.
+If the trigger for 5GS bridge information available is armed, the SMF shall report the 5GS bridge information when the SMF has detected the new 5GS bridge information, e.g. when SMF has detected an Ethernet port which supports exchange of Ethernet Port Management Information Containers.
+In case of new manageable Ethernet port is detected, the SMF provides the port number and optionally MAC address of the related port of the related PDU Session to the PCF.
 In case the SMF has received UE-DS-TT Residence Time then the SMF also provides UE-DS-TT Residence Time to the PCF.

 If the Port management information container available trigger is armed and the SMF has received a Port Management Information Container from the UE or the UPF for the Ethernet port on DS-TT or UPF, respectively, then the SMF shall provide the port number of the related Ethernet port and the Port Management Information Container to the PCF.

 ---Start of the 3rd Change---